 The direct-drive cleaner head has enough brush power to remove pet hair that’s been ground into carpets.
 All versions of the V8 and V10 also include Dyson’s mini-motorised tool, which provides a smaller brush bar for stairs, upholstery and other awkward places to clean.

 Battery life is another area the Cyclone V10 has been significantly upgraded.
 Its lithium-ion battery includes an extra cell, allowing it to last up to 60 minutes on a single charge.
 In comparison, the V8 has a maximum 40 minutes of run time.

 These figures are slightly misleading though.
 They are the maximum run-time on the lowest suction mode and without using a motorised tool.
 If you use the direct-drive floorhead or mini motorised tool, which you almost always will on carpets, the battery life for both vacuums drops significantly.

-And, if you activate the “High” power modes, the run-time is less than 10 minutes for both vacuums.
-Whichever setting you use, however, the V10 has a longer runtime than the V8 on the equivalent mode (either standard or max mode.)
+And, if you activate the “High” suction modes, the run-time is less than 10 minutes for both vacuums.
+Whichever power setting you use, however, the V10 has a longer runtime than the V8 on the equivalent mode (either standard or max power mode.)

 The V10’s battery provides several other advantages compared to the V8.
 Firstly, it only requires 3.5 hours of charge time, compared to the V8’s 5 hours.
 Secondly, as the battery lasts for longer, you’ll rarely need to fully discharge it – especially if you charge it after every use.
 This increases the effective lifetime of the battery.